-Like this traveler did:
+Just like this traveler did:

 Here’s a good product if you like that idea:

-Jeremy asked about bringing spray suntan lotion in his carry on.
-It’s also limited to travel size bottles.
+Jeremy asked about bringing spray suntan lotion in his carry-on.
+It’s also limited to travel-size bottles.

 Shane was skeptical about why the TSA confiscated his sunscreen lotion.

 Charlene wanted to bring her L’Occitane hand lotion for dry skin.
-It’s a 5 oz tube so it’s too large to be packed in her carry on bag.
+It’s a 5 oz tube so it’s too large to be packed in her carry-on bag.